ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ```

-### 2. Alternative 2.
+2. Alternative 2.
 The update_blastdb.pl script.

-#### BLAST+ offers the [update_blastdb.pl](https://www.ncbi.nlm.nih.gov/books/NBK569850/) script that allows you to download the NCBI databases.
-This script uncompress the files for you.
+BLAST+ offers the [update_blastdb.pl](https://www.ncbi.nlm.nih.gov/books/NBK569850/) script that allows you to download the NCBI databases.
+This script uncompresses the files for you.

-#### 2.1.
+2.1.
 Obtain information from the available databases to download

 ```